 Expats looking to move to Spain should remember that treatment under the Beckham Law must be requested.
 It is not automatic.

-How American expats in Spain can reduce their tax burden in the US
+How Americans living in Spain can reduce their tax burden in the US

 Get credit for taxes paid in Spain with the Foreign Tax Credit

 As an American expat in Spain, there are many things to consider before filing your taxes.

 While each case needs special consideration, the Foreign Tax Credit is typically the best option for US expats in Spain.

 This is because the tax rate in Spain is much higher than in the US.
 This difference in tax rates makes the Foreign Tax Credit often more advantageous than the Foreign Earned Income Exclusion.

 However, there are situations where this is not the case.